 Where the Head is notified of a safeguarding concern, they will use their professional judgement to determine if the concern is low-level or if it must be immediately escalated, e.g. where a child is at immediate risk of harm.
-When deciding if a concern is low-level, the Head will discuss the concern with the DSL, and will seek advice from external agencies where there is any doubt about how seriously to take the concern.
+When deciding if a concern is low-level, the headteacher will discuss the concern with the DSL, and will seek advice from the LADO where there is any doubt about whether the concern in fact meets the harm threshold.
+The Principal will be informed of all concerns raised.
 When seeking external advice, the Head will ensure they adhere to the Data Protection Policy, and the information sharing principles outlined in the Safeguarding and Child Protection Policy, at all times.